 To take ourselves to a new phase of living mindfully on our planet, caring for every living organism, we need a sea-change in our thinking.
 We need to think in ways that we have never thought before.
 Change is the only thing that is certain yet we seem stymied in being able to change, we cling to old belief systems, old habits, and merge our minds into “tunnel thinking” by abiding by such things as customs, laws and social pressures to conform.
 Conformity is not change.
 Indeed, it is the antithesis to change.
-Every system needs to have a way for change to happen, a way that is simple yet not too simple so that change happens without coherence.
+Every system needs to have a way for change to happen, a way that is simple yet not too simple so that change is incoherent.
 Instead of change we are forced to conform to old ideas and systems.
 We are forced to live with money, the ultimate barrier to reversing degeneration.
 Notice the two negatives there — that’s right — there is nothing positive about money.

 We must welcome the opportunity to stretch, at least a little, by embracing change and not dread it.
 Change keeps us supple and able to meet the challenges of living on this unpredictable earth.
 Our survival now begs that we become familiar with change, because if we dally longer, change will be more discomfiting than we can imagine.
 And change will then be forced upon us.
 We need to change before the pain becomes unbearable.
 It already is for many on earth now, but too many are still fixated on staying the same and doing things in the same way thus continuing the degradation that will eventually eat all of us up.

 The cause of environmental and human degradation is money.
-This must be explicitly stated as it is incontrovertible.
-Money, per se, need not necessarily be problematic, but since it is based on greed, it creates profound problems.
+This must be explicitly stated, as it is incontrovertible.
+Money, per se, need not necessarily be problematic, but since it is based on scarcity and greed, it creates profound problems.
 If money were to be based on something that benefited us, it would not be a problem.
 Indeed if we were to make money more of a tool for our thriving, instead of as a weapon for our bludgeoning, it may actually be the very thing that steers us in a healthier and regenerative direction.

+Nothing is more certain than change.
 By evading the discomfort of change, we hurtle speedier to our demise and we also deny ourselves opportunities to give ourselves a chance to see what is possible to accomplish.
 Our evasion of change has brought us to where we are now, with pollution contaminating everything around us.
 Do we have the stuff to turn this around?

 Derrick does have “the right stuff” in his thinking and he feels the urgency which is a totally accurate interpretation of the situation we are marinating in.
 We need to act with resolve and urgency as we have defiled our habitat to the point of our own extinction.
 Urgency needn’t mean panic.
 It needn’t mean rushing madly around chasing our tails.
 We still have a bit of time left before that, but very little.
 Actually we don’t really know how long we have.
-But it is my belief that perhaps if we went the way of health, mother may surprise us and heal and regenerate quicker than we expected, and provide abundance into as long as we replenish.
+But it is my belief that perhaps if we went the way of health, mother may surprise us and heal and regenerate quicker than we expected, and provide abundance as long as we replenish what we take.

 Change comes from thinking first and acting second.
 Derrick Jensen’s Declaration is a first step in providing the spark that triggers our path towards the change we need to make in our heads, to impel us to go in the right direction.